Azure/azure-functions-openai-extension/samples/assistant/README.md

           "name": "AddTodo"
         },
         {
-          "content": "I've also added the task \"take out the trash\" to your to-do list.", "role": "assistant"
+          "content": "I've also added \"Take out the trash\" to your todo list.", "role": "assistant"
         },
         {